|Itinerary at a Glance

 |What to Expect||This moderately-paced, locally hosted tour includes a reasonable amount of walking or hiking and requires an average level of physical fitness.|

-If you've put off a trip to Vietnam because of time or price, then our new Taste of Vietnam tour is for you.
+If you've put off a trip to Vietnam because of time or price, then our new Taste of Vietnam tour package is for you.
 See for yourself why Vietnam has emerged as Asia's hottest new destination for Western travelers.
 Our 10-day escorted tour takes you to Vietnam's two most important cities—Ho Chi Minh City (Saigon) and Hanoi, as well as picturesque Hoi An and Halong Bay.
 Explore on your own or on exciting optional tours to the Cu Chi Tunnels, My Son and more!
 You'll enjoy superior accommodations, bountiful daily breakfasts, included sightseeing tours in each city, discounted optional tours, and as always, the very best in Friendly Planet service.
 Of course, all of this is yours at prices that are downright amazing!

 All prices, fees and deposits are per person.
 Prices below are subject to availability and confirmation.
 After we receive your booking, we will confirm all prices and availability within 1–2 business days.
 Prices are subject to change at any time and not guaranteed until we receive your final payment.
 More about our prices.